 There’s nothing more exciting than a crispy-edged Sourdough Lemon Bundt Cake.
 Crispy crust, soft interior.
 AND topped with a tangy lemon glaze?
-Delicious.
-I love lemons.
+This cake is just TOO good, ya'll.
+I freaking love lemons.
 They make everything bright and scrumptious.
-Especially cakes.
+Especially in cakes.

-I had a ton of the freshest Meyer lemons to use up, so what did I choose to use them on?
+I had a ton of the freshest perfect lemons to use up, so what did I choose to use them on?
 This Bundt cake, of course.
 But you can use any lemons you wish.
-You can use any sourdough starter you wish as well, or omit it.
+I've used Meyer lemons before with this recipe and the cake was divine.

 Sourdough Lemon Bundt Cake: Little details

-This Bundt cake contains brown butter, which you make on the stove in the beginning of the recipe.
-If you've never browned butter before, you're in for a treat.
+This Bundt cake contains brown butter, which you prep on the stove real fast in the beginning of the recipe.
+If you've never browned butter before, you're in for a sensory treat.
 Prepare for lovely, lovely smells and such a good taste, omg.

-Feel free to use whatever sourdough starter you have around, whether it's fresh or fridge-locked, mature or over-matured.
-Easy.
+And feel free to use whatever sourdough starter you have around, whether it's fresh or fridge-locked, mature or over-mature.
+Easy peasy.
+As mentioned above, starter is optional as well.

 If you make this recipe, please comment and rate the recipe below!
 I love hearing from you all.
 Also, you can tag me on Instagram @higheralchemybaking with your bake!